Donate Now I Need Services

 We are stronger when we serve together to end Children’s Clothing Insecurity.

-We are honored to announce recognition of six organizations across the country all working to #EndClothingInsecurity.
+We are honored to announce recognition of eight organizations across the country, all working to #EndClothingInsecurity.
 Our Clothing Insecurity Partners are nonprofits working in partnership with Cradles to Crayons in our service locations and our Clothing Insecurity Crusaders represent organizations working across the country outside of Cradles to Crayons’ distribution network.
-Congratulations to the 2024 recipients of the 6th Annual Chairman’s Council Clothing Insecurity Impact Award!
+Congratulations to the 2025 recipients of the 7th Annual Chairman’s Council Clothing Insecurity Impact Award!

 Clothing Insecurity Partners